-Former Democratic Congressman Jay Inslee declined to promise that he would add a billion dollars in the next two-year budget to improve basic education in a way demanded by the state Supreme Court in a ruling made earlier this year.
-His opponent, Republican Rob McKenna did, noting that $1 billion is just 3 percent of the state budget.
+Former Democratic U.S. Rep. Jay Inslee declined to promise that he would add a billion dollars in the next two-year budget to improve basic education in a way demanded by the state Supreme Court in a ruling earlier this year.
+His opponent, Republican Rob McKenna, did, noting that $1 billion is just 3 percent of the state budget.

-But Inslee accused McKenna of “faulty math” for supporting significant budget increases for education, higher education and Medicaid funding while also supporting to exempt more than 100,000 businesses from the state’s business and occupation tax.
+But Inslee accused McKenna of “faulty math” for supporting significant budget increases for education, higher education and Medicaid funding while also supporting exemption of more than 100,000 businesses from the state’s business and occupation tax.